+You can take this assessment as soon as you’ve been notified of success at stage 1.
 This stage will include video responses, giving you a great opportunity to show us more about you as an individual.
 This assessment will take approximately 60 mins to complete.
 Some of the video-based questions will be timed, but you should have plenty of time to provide your answers.
 You’ll be able to warm up with a practice question first.

 Disclosure is a very personal decision, but we think it’s really important to let us know if you need any reasonable adjustment during the selection process.
 Privacy is paramount, so we do not push for details that you may not want to divulge.
 We just need enough information to confirm what adjustments need to be put in place.
 We will also ask if the medical condition is something our Assessment Centre team need to be aware of, to provide additional support if the need arises.
 Ultimately, it’s all down to what you feel comfortable with.

 We make sure that our assessors are trained and regularly assessed themselves, to ensure a fair and inclusive experience for all candidates.
 For example, our Virtual Assessment Centre assessors undergo a training session which includes techniques to recognise and avoid unconscious bias.
 We also offer opportunities for assessors to observe a session before they assess candidates, to better support them, address any issues and provide feedback to improve.